atkinchris/micro-frontends-playground/README.md

 ## Decisions

+### General Requirements

+We want a way to extract components from a monolith system, allowing them to be independantly developed and deployed, while keeping the monolith for layout composing and state.

+- Components must be server side rendered.
+This gives users a better experience, with faster content, better SEO and support for non-JavaScript environments.
+- Components must be able to have additional client side scripts and styles.
+This is important for allowing components to be richly interactable, while allowing them to maintain their own dependencies and bundling.
+- Components must be deployable independantly.
+We must be able to develop and deploy a new version of a component without having to release a new version of the monolith.

 ### Ara Framework - Not Used

 The [Ara Framework](https://ara-framework.github.io/website/) was the closest to our target architecture, with it's [Nova Proxy](https://github.com/ara-framework/nova-proxy) acting as a transformation layer and reverse proxy infront of an upstream website that contained fragments.
 Unfortunately, there are a number of shortcomings that would prevent us from using it.